 - George’s Marvelous Medicine by Roald Dahl (bedtime listening; Joshua’s been reading it out loud)

-- The Ice Schooner by Michael Moorcock (in the omnibus volume Traveling to Utopia, Gollancz 2014) (in progress)
+- The Ice Schooner by Michael Moorcock (in the omnibus volume Traveling to Utopia, Gollancz 2014) (finished)

 - The Bloody Chamber by Angela Carter (in progress)